way2coder/1Second3DSELD/README.md

-# Short-Time Sound Event Localization and Detection Using Gammatone Filters and SCConv-Enhanced CST-Former
+# Enhancing 1-Second SELD Performance with Filter Bank Analysis and SCConv Integration in CST-Former

 ## Introduction

 This repository contains the code and resources for our paper:

-**"Short-Time Sound Event Localization and Detection Using Gammatone Filters and SCConv-Enhanced CST-Former"**
+**"Enhancing 1-Second SELD Performance with Filter Bank Analysis and SCConv Integration in CST-Former"**

 In this work, we address the limitations of current Sound Event Localization and Detection (SELD) systems in handling short time segments (specifically 1-second windows).
 This is crucial for real-world applications requiring low-latency and fine temporal resolution.
 We establish a new baseline for SELD performance on 1-second segments.